sheracore/database-lovely-commands-and-queries/README.md

 * Entries in a column are same type
 * Rows uniquely identified - Add unique ID, or add more columns to be unique.
 * (Note: the order of the rows and the order of the columns are irrelevant)
+## 2NF
+* All attributes(Non-key columns) dependent an the key (Means than of columns to depended to key columns we should seperate its to another table)
+## 3NF
+* All fiedls(columns) can be determined only by the key in the table and no other columns (Means that if to or three columns has 1 to 1 relationship we can seperate its to another table)

 # Postgresql